tortymctortface/fyp/README.md

 <summary> v3 </summary>
    <br>
-   Version 3 is identical to Version 2 apart from how it calculates each "trigger words" similarity to its predecessor.
-In this version the weight the user inputs determines how dissimilar the word should be to its predecessor to allow for a more unusual, and hopefully more memorable, output.
+   Version 3 is `identical to Version 2` apart from how it calculates each "trigger words" similarity to its predecessor.
+In this version the weight the user inputs determines `how dissimilar` each word in the "trigger list" is to its predecessor in the "trigger list" to allow for a more unusual, and hopefully more memorable, output.
 </details>